Home » Publications »

 If the employer's principal objective is to motivate the participants in the program to grow the value of the business, a SAR grant is typically more appropriate.
 The holder of a SAR award receives no benefit unless the underlying stock value appreciates.
 As a result, the holder has an incentive to improve financial performance with the expectation of growing the stock value.
 SAR grants are frequently made subject to a vesting schedule to encourage retention, as well as to provide an incentive to grow value.
 However, the vesting element of a SAR grant is successful as a retention tool only to the extent that the value of the underlying stock continues to appreciate.
 If the underlying stock declines in value from the date of grant so that the SARs have no value, the employee might be more willing to entertain an offer to go elsewhere because he or she forfeits no value upon departure.
 For example, assume an employer makes annual SAR grants with a graded five-year vesting schedule for each grant.
 Assume further that the underlying stock value appreciates each year during the first four years from $10 to $15, $20, $25, and then $30.
 If, at the end of five years, the underlying stock is valued at $40 per share, the employee would have a significant unvested build-up of the early awards.
 In this case, the annual SAR grants, with their five-year graded vesting schedules, become a valuable retention device.
 If, however, the underlying stock is more volatile and the value at the end of five years, based on the prior example, drops to $20, the retention value is more limited.

-Although it is a broad generalization, it would be more common to see top-level executives receiving SARs (because the executives would be perceived as making policy-type decisions more likely to affect the stock price), next-tier executives receiving a combination of SARs and phantom stock, and still lower-level executives receiving all phantom stock (to encourage retention).
+Although it is a broad generalization, it would be more common to see top-level executives receiving SARs (because the executives would be perceived as making policy-type decisions more likely to affect the stock price), next-tier executives receiving a combination of SARs and phantom stock, and still lower-level recipients receiving all phantom stock (to encourage retention).